PARA SITE : SIGNALS…瞬息:

 - With Mika Tajima’s Negative Entropy on view, on the left.

-Signals” turns out to be the perfect descriptive as Mika Tajima’s work is full of internal signs, indications and callings.
+“Signals” is a perfect descriptive for Mika Tajima’s work.
 ‘Negative Entropy’ is an abstract Jacquard woven portrait.
-The artist records sound patterns in specific locations and environments, then transcribes them into lyrical abstract images revealing the invisible, a landscape made of sound.
-Her work is simultaneously a recording, a translation, a call-back-to and an interpretation.
-This piece takes from the fact that the binary code (0s and 1s) we use to encode data, is believed to borrow from the Jacquard loom machine, which utilises a series of punched cards to automate the process of pattern weaving.
-Similar to a bridge between two worlds, this painting allows us to point to the connections and relationships amidst seemingly disparate domains through their common material: coding.
-Mika Tajima’s work delves deep into human agency, the contact point between control, automation, technological progress, data and human emotions.
+The artist records sound patterns in specific locations then transcribes them into lyrical abstract images, revealing an invisible sonic landscape.
+Her work is simultaneously a recording, a translation and an interpretation.
+This piece takes inspiration from the binary code we use for data, which is believed to borrow from the Jacquard loom machine.
+Indeed, the latter uses a series of punched cards to automate the weaving process.
+Similar to a bridge between two worlds, this painting allows us to connect supposedly separate environments while exploring human agency in relation to technological progress and data.

 Installation view of ‘signals…folds and splits’, Para Site, Hong Kong, 2023.
 Photo: South Ho.